zchee/golang-wiki/MinimumRequirements.md

 * GOAMD64=v4: v3 processors that also have AVX512F, AVX512BW, AVX512CD, AVX512DQ, AVX512VL.

 The Go toolchain does not currently generate any AVX512 instructions.

-Note that performance is expected to improve with higher levels, but this might not be true in all cases.
-Benchmark your performance-critical code to verify performance improvements.

 ### 386